 10 Best Ultra Running Shoes Rated & Tested

-Ultramarathons include any race that’s more than the 26.2 miles.
-For these long distance races, runners need high performance, lightweight, and durable ultra running shoes to perform at their best.
-Often, a basic pair of running shoes won’t hold up, so ultra running shoes are needed.
+An ultramarathon is any race that's more than the 26.2 miles.
+Many of them are 50 - 100 miles or more!
+At those distances, a shoe's performance, weight, and durability are super important.
+Often, a pair of basic running shoes won't hold up, so ultra running shoes are needed.

-The key to choosing the best shoes for ultra and challenging distance running is to select a brand which has researched and designed the shoe for the purpose.
-With this thought in mind, runners will get a shoe which they know will meet the required conditions for performance, comfort, lightness, and durability.
-For example, if you want a very fast car you buy a sports car because it is purpose designed, this is the same logic to apply when selecting a pair of running shoes for ultra distance performance.
+The key to choosing the best shoes for ultra distance running is to select a brand which has been researched and designed for the purpose.
+With this in mind, runners want a shoe that they know will meet the required level of performance, comfort, lightness, and durability.
+For example, if you want a very fast car you buy a sports car, and when you need to haul a lot of stuff around consistently, you get a truck.
+The same holds true when selecting a pair of running shoes for ultra distance performance.

-There are many different running shoes available for ultra marathon runners.
-To decide which pair of ultra running shoes would best fit your needs, we have put together this list of the best ultra running shoes you can buy.
+There are many different running shoes available forultra marathon runners.
+To decide which pair of ultra running shoes is best to fit your needs, we have put together this list of the best ultra running shoes you can buy.

 - Hoka One One Clayton